Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `unbottled` [*`options`*] [*`formula`* ...]

-Outputs the unbottled dependents of formulae.
+Show the unbottled dependents of formulae.

 * `--tag`:
-  Use the specified bottle tag (e.g. big_sur) instead of the current OS.
+  Use the specified bottle tag (e.g. `big_sur`) instead of the current OS.
 * `--dependents`:
-  Don't get analytics data and sort by number of dependents instead.
+  Skip getting analytics data and sort by number of dependents instead.
 * `--total`:
-  Output the number of unbottled and total formulae.
+  Print the number of unbottled and total formulae.

 ### `unpack` [*`options`*] *`formula`* [...]